-SUMMARY OF FINDINGS
+SUMMARY

-Many opioid overdose deaths are preventable with the timely administration of naloxone, an FDA-approved opioid overdose reversal medication, and the provision of emergency medical care.
+Many opioid overdose deaths are preventable with the timely administration of an emergency opioid antagonist, like naloxone, an FDA-approved opioid overdose reversal medication, and the provision of emergency medical care.
 In an effort to save lives, states have implemented laws to make it easier for first responders and the general public to obtain naloxone.
-Additionally, to encourage people to assist an individual who is or may be suffering an overdose, the majority of states also enacted laws which protect laypeople who administer naloxone, in good faith, in an emergency from civil and/or criminal liability.
+Additionally, to encourage people to assist an individual who is, or may be suffering an overdose, many states have also enacted laws which protect laypeople who administer naloxone, in good faith, in an emergency from civil and/or criminal liability.

-The Legislative Analysis and Public Policy Association (LAPPA) undertook an extensive research project to determine the current status of naloxone access laws throughout the United States, including the District of Columbia and all U.S. territories.
-As of August 2020, all 50 states and the District of Columbia have some form of a naloxone access law.
-The laws vary significantly by state.
-No U.S. territory currently has naloxone access laws in place.
-1
+The Legislative Analysis and Public Policy Association (LAPPA) has undertaken an extensive research project to determine the current status of naloxone access laws throughout the United States, including the District of Columbia and all U.S. territories.
+This edition of the summary has been updated to include recently enacted state laws on naloxone access as of July 2022.
+As of that date, all 50 states and the District of Columbia have some form of a naloxone access law.
+The laws vary significantly by jurisdiction.
 The results of this research project are presented in this document.
 Starting on page 13, LAPPA provides jurisdiction-by-jurisdiction tables describing many aspects of each naloxone access law currently in effect.
-This research looked at traditional naloxone access laws, such as which individuals or entities can prescribe, dispense, or administer naloxone and what forms of immunity, if any, the individual was provided for doing so.
+This research looked at traditional naloxone and what forms of immunity, if any, the individual was provided for doing so.
 Additionally, the research identified the next generation of naloxone access laws including co-prescription requirements, requirements placed on insurers, and naloxone in schools.
 The detailed aspects of these laws include:

-- Statutory or regulatory citation;2
+- Statutory or regulatory citation;1

-- Initial effective date:
+- Initial effective date;

 - Date and content of subsequent substantive amendment(s), if any;

-- Term used to describe naloxone;3
+- Term used to describe emergency opioid antagonists;2

 - Standing order provisions, if any;

-- Persons who can (1) prescribe, (2) dispense, and/or (3) administer naloxone;
+- People who can (1) prescribe, (2) dispense, and/or (3) administer naloxone;

-- Immunity provided to persons who (1) prescribe, (2) dispense, and/or (3) administer naloxone;
+- Immunity provided to people who (1) prescribe, (2) dispense, and/or (3) administer naloxone;

 - Training and education requirements;

 - Co-prescription requirements;

 - Requirements placed on insurers;

-- Naloxone in schools:

-- Reporting naloxone dispensing and/or administration to prescription drug monitoring programs (PDMPs); and